aurelienpierreeng/ansel-website/content/workflows/scene-referred.md

 In camera firmwares and in typical image editing applications, this display transform is commonly achieved through a "curve" (though the curve is only the graphical representation of the transform, not the transform itself) resembling this :

 {{< figure src="./display-transform.png" caption="A typical 'S' curve used commonly as SDR display transform.
 The 3 nodes represent respectively the black, middle-grey and white points.
-The dark diagonal in background is the 'no-operation' line, meaning the pixels will have the same RGB values after the transform as before." width="600" class="float-start">}}
+The dark diagonal in background is the 'no-operation' line, meaning the pixels will have the same RGB values after the transform as before." width="600">}}

 {{< compare after="./display-calibrated.jpg" before="./raw-calibrated.jpg" >}}
 The result of applying a display transform for SDR screen (after) over calibrated raw RGB (before).
 Note how we lost local contrast in highlights, due to the compression, for the sake of brightening mid-tones.
 This is a trade-off difficult to avoid without introducing other much uglier artifacts.